clearlinux/clear-linux-documentation/source/clear-linux/clear-linux.rst

 * :ref:`faq`

-  Commonly asked questions and answers can be found in FAQ section.
+  Refer to our FAQ section to read commonly asked questions and answers.

 .. toctree::